websemantics/semantic-dojo/README.md

 ## Guide

-Semantic UI is an awesome CSS framework that provides a wide range of UI components.
-A powerful feature of Semantic UI is ability to build various themes to each of its compoenents.
+[Semantic UI](http://semantic-ui.com/) is an awesome CSS framework that provides a wide range of UI components.
+A powerful feature of Semantic UI is the ability to build various themes to each of its compoenents.
 For example, the Button widget comes with a varity of themes for example, flat default, basic, github, raised and many more.

 Semantic Dojo brings these awesome features to Dojo Toolkit, allowing those who love TDK to build modern Web apps.

-To test different themes for the supported widgets, go to 'less/theme.config' and change the Button theme from 'default' to 'raised': @button     : 'raised';
+To test different themes for the supported widgets, go to 'less/theme.config' and change the Button theme from 'default' to 'raised': `@button     : 'raised';`

 Enjoy!